 Before you start to conquer the best router, take the time to assess your needs.
 Otherwise, you could buy a much too powerful and expensive router for your needs.
 Or instead, you could be forced to buy a new one next year because you quickly saturated the capacity of the router.
 But how to dissect your needs?

 The first question to ask you: will you use a wireless Internet connection?
 If you want to move home with your laptop and keep the internet computer, a wireless router is required.
 In addition, all mobile devices can connect to it.
 Wireless routers can be connected by cable to a computer.
-The advantage of a wired connection is that the rate is guaranteed for the connected device, unlike the wireless network where the flow will be shared for each of the connected devices.

 Next, determine the number of computers and devices that share the same Internet connection and the same home network.
-The key thing to remember here is that you have more devices connected to the wireless network, the faster data transfer decreases for each of them.

 Finally, list your needs.
 Do you use the Internet only to have your email?
 Are you an online gamer?
 Collect your hard drives to store your huge collection of movies?
 Always watch movies in high definition?